-You can create, edit, and delete (drop) most types of objects in an Oracle database by using the right-click menu in the Connections navigator or by clicking the Actions button in the detail pane display.
+You can create, edit, and delete (drop) most types of objects in an Oracle database by using the context menu (right-click, or Shift+F10) in the Connections navigator or by clicking the Actions button in the detail pane display.
 For some objects, you can do other operations, as appropriate for the object type.

-Note: The actions available from right-click menus and Actions buttons depend on the Oracle Database release number for the specified database connection.
+Note: The actions available from context menus and Actions buttons depend on the Oracle Database release number for the specified database connection.
 If an action mentioned in the text is not available with a connection, it may be that the feature was not available in that release of Oracle Database.

-You can search for specific objects associated with an Oracle database connection by clicking View, then DB Object Search.
-For more information, see Section 1.10, "Using DB Object Search to Find Database Objects".
+You can search for specific objects associated with an Oracle database connection by clicking View, then Find DB Object.
+For more information, see Section 1.9, "Using Find DB Object to Find Database Objects".

-If you have connected to any third-party (non-Oracle) databases, such as MySQL, Microsoft SQL Server, or Microsoft Access, you can view their objects using the Connections navigator.
+If you have connected to any third-party (non-Oracle) databases, such as MySQL, Microsoft SQL Server, Sybase Adaptive Server, or Microsoft Access, you can view their objects using the Connections navigator.
 (For information about connecting to third-party databases, see the SQL Developer user preferences for Database: Third Party JDBC Drivers.)